-The amount of fun the children had with this activity just goes to show that sensory play does not have to be difficult or complicated!
-I also feel the need to point out that this appealed to kids of all ages!
-The 4 and 5-year old campers, the 6 and 8-year old camp assistants, and the 30-something teachers all got their hands into the bin.
+I have to tell you that this appealed to kids of all ages!
+The 4 and 5-year old campers, the 6 and 8-year old camp assistants, and the 30-something teachers all got their hands into the ocean sensory play.

-My son (aka Engineer) helped me assemble the ocean sensory bin using clear and blue water beads to act as the water.
+Don’t be afraid to let the kids help you put the ocean sensory play together.
+My son helped me the very first time we made the ocean sensory bin.
 We chose both clear and blue water beads simply because we didn’t have enough blue!
 Once the beads were hydrated, we poured them into a long plastic bin with a top.

 The first day of camp, I gave the kiddos basic instructions regarding the ocean sensory bin.
 Please leave the water beads un-squished until the last day of camp, try to keep everything in the bin, and have fun with the ocean animals!

 The children were engaged with this bin the entire week of camp.
 They told stories using the animals, sorted the animals, ran their hands through the water beads, and just enjoyed playing together.

 On the last day of camp, we had a Splash Day.
 The children had been enjoying the ocean sensory bin so much that we decided to bring it outside with us.
 It’s always nice to have some simple play bins for the kids to use when they want a break from sprinklers and water balloons.